arbal/alfred-brave-history/README.md

 ch {query}
 ```

-## Use another Chrome profile
+## Use another Brave profile

-1. Open workflow `Chrome History` in Alfred Workflows tab.
+1. Open workflow `Brave History` in Alfred Workflows tab.
 2. Open Workflow Configuration dialog by upper right side button.
-3. Set `CHROME_PROFILE` variable with your Chrome profile directory name or path such as `Profile 1`.
+3. Set `CHROME_PROFILE` variable with your Brave profile directory name or path such as `Profile 1`.

 ## License